ClanWolf/BattleReport/README.md

 # BattleReport
-Create a battle report as pdf from ascard database
+Create a battle report (pdf) from ascard database